sodexx7/Week2_NFT_Staking_Security/NFT_EVENT.md

 const tokenContract = new ethers.Contract(tokenAddress, tokenAbi, provider);

-// this line filters for Approvals for a particular address. const filter = tokenContract.filters.Transfer(filterAddress, null, null);
+// this line filters for Trasnfer for a particular address. const filter = tokenContract.filters.Transfer(filterAddress, null, null);

 tokenContract.queryFilter(filter).then((events) => {